TechnicalOutcast/technicaloutcast.github.io/_posts/2023-12-27-FTC-FCC-Update-Breach-Rules-Chrome-Passwords.md

 tags: blog RSS OpenAI data-breach government passwords Chrome Google
 date: 2023-12-27
 permalink: /blog/:year/:month/:day/:title/
-description: The FTC and FCC updated their breach notification rules, while Google is checking passwords.
+description: The FTC and FCC updated their breach notification rules, while Google is checking passwords and banking malware is bypassing biometrics.
 ---

 Interesting day in the feeds.
-Google is providing a service to check for compromised passwords, something I really think is going to do a lot of good, and both the FTC and FCC have updated their breach notification rules, but not without some blowback.
+Google is providing a service to check for compromised passwords, something I really think is going to do a lot of good.
+Both the FTC and FCC have updated their breach notification rules, but not without some blowback.
 Moreover, we've got data breaches, malware, and easily cracked passwords.

 <hr>
 ### FCC and FTC Enhance Data Breach Notification Requirements